Davidmartcab/Backend-Login/README.md

 ## Endpoints

 - `/api/login`
-  - `POST`: Iniciar sesión con correo electrónico y contraseña
+  - `POST`: Login with email and password
     - Body:
       - email: String
       - password: String

 - `/api/register`
-  - `POST`: Registrarse con nombre de usuario, correo electrónico y contraseña
+  - `POST`: Register with username, email, and password
     - Body:
       - username: String
       - email: String
       - password: String

 - `/api/logout`
-  - `POST`: Cerrar sesión
+  - `POST`: Logout

 - `/api/profile`
-  - `GET`: Obtener el perfil del usuario si el token es válido y actualizar el token
+  - `GET`: Get the user's profile if the token is valid and refresh the token